australopitech/venn-protocol/README.md

 - [To be Done](https://github.com/pbfranceschin/r-wallet-base-3/tree/main#to-be-done)

 ## Guide
-To run the POC, 1st download the file in [this link](https://drive.proton.me/urls/C5Z48JQRG8#EuTqtNt0jsp1) (*SHA256sum*: `BD50049C2DE7C58806963140ADB66B852E630A098C2D87DF50215F47BE3C82E5`).
+To run the POC, 1st download the file in [this link](https://drive.proton.me/urls/C5Z48JQRG8#EuTqtNt0jsp1) (*SHA256*: `BD50049C2DE7C58806963140ADB66B852E630A098C2D87DF50215F47BE3C82E5`).

-Next, extract the folder to a directory of your choice (to do that you may need a software like RAR or 7zip).
-Now open your chrome browser and click on 'config' on the top right and select *Extensions* -> *Manage Extensions*.
+Next, extract the folder to a directory of your choice.
+Now, on Chrome browser, open 'browser-options' on the top right and select *Extensions* -> *Manage Extensions*.
 In the extensions tab turn on *developer mode* on the top right.
 Then select *Load unpacked* in the top left.
-In the selection window, enter the directory to which you extracted the file and select `build/`.
+In the selection window, enter the directory to which you extracted the file contents and select `build/`.

 After this you should be able to run our version of [trampoline](https://github.com/eth-infinitism/trampoline) browser extension.
+Open it through the extensions tab.
 Now create an account, fund it and deploy it following the instructions provided in the screen.
+To fund your wallet you may need to head to [Base Goerli faucet](https://www.coinbase.com/faucets/base-ethereum-goerli-faucet).

-Now head to our [test account dashboard](https://r-wallet-base-3.vercel.app/dashboard/0x099A294Bffb99Cb2350A6b6cA802712D9C96676A) and checkout some test NFTs for rent.
+Now head to our [test account dashboard](https://r-wallet-base-3.vercel.app/dashboard/0x099A294Bffb99Cb2350A6b6cA802712D9C96676A) and checkout some test NFTs for rent, free of charge of course.
 To rent, just click in the NFT card, input a duration for the rent and click the button!

 *Feel free to open issues or contact any of the team members if you run into any errors.
 Also contact us through australopitech@proton.me if you are interested in collaborating.*